PehJiaYuan/Pizza-Sales-Analysis/README.md

 <div align="left"><img src="images/best_sellers.png"/></div>

-Identifying the top 5 pizzas by quantity sold provides insight into the most popular pizza varieties among customers.
-This information helps in understanding customer preferences and allows for targeted marketing efforts or menu optimizations to capitalize on high-demand items.
+Identifying the top pizzas by quantity provides insights into the overall popularity of specific pizzas across all orders, helping businesses understand which pizzas are frequently chosen.
+It informs marketing strategies by highlighting which pizzas can be emphasized in promotions or special offers to capitalize on their popularity.

 __11) Bottom 5 Pizzas by Quantity__